-There are ways to create an information product without creating or writing it all yourself, and in some cases you don’t have to write at all.
+First of all, there are lots of ways to create an information product without being a great writer.
+In some cases you don’t have to write at all.

 1. Let The Experts Create An Information Product for You